Andrew Henderson

 7. Indonesian Rupiah

-Long touted as one of Asia’s worst-performing currencies, the Indonesian Rupiah has performed poorly on a consistent basis since 2013.
-There are many factors contributing to its poor performance: namely its shrinking foreign-exchange reserves and its risk to capital outflows.
+There are many factors contributing to its poor performance; namely its shrinking foreign-exchange reserves and its risk to capital outflows.
 The low reserves mean that the country’s central bank, Bank Indonesia, is unable to protect its currency from rising US interest rates.

 The government is trying to get itself out of its bind by focusing on growing the economy.
 Some of these measures include relaxing restrictions on foreign workers, cutting taxes, and increasing government spending.
-The good news: not a bad time to go to Bali, especially now that they’ve become one of the easiest countries to visit.

 6. Belarusian Ruble

-Russia’s economy is currently experiencing a recession and hurting from the sanctions against it.
+Russia’s economy is shrinking in 2023 and hurting from the sanctions against it.
 Belarus is subsequently affected because the former Soviet-Union country pegs itself and its economy completely onto Russia.
-Another former Soviet member, Kazakhstan also suffered because of Russia; its currency, the Kazakhstani Tenge performed equally bad with a 20 percent decline.

 Belarus Ruble Weakest Currencies in the World